cakramediadata2022/cflow/docs/channel-manager/integration-flow/channel-manager-pms-integration.md

 ---

-## Catatan Teknis & Best Practices
+## Technical Notes & Best Practices

 ### Security

-- **API Access:** Gunakan HTTPS untuk semua komunikasi antar service
+- **API Access:** Use HTTPS for all communication between services
-- **API Key:** Simpan api key dengan aman untuk memudahkan anda mengelola kedepannya
+- **API Key:** Store API keys securely to make future management easier
-- **Audit Trail:** Log semua perubahan data untuk audit
+- **Audit Trail:** Log all data changes for auditing

 ### Error Handling

-- **Cek Log:** Setiap komunikasi antara cm dan pms, log aliran data nya sudah tercatat di dalam service, anda bisa melakukan tracking data disini untuk menemukan error nya dimana
+- **Check Logs:** Every communication between CM and PMS, the data flow log is recorded in the service.
+You can track data here to find where the error occurred

 ---

-**💡 Tips:** Selalu lakukan testing di staging environment sebelum production deployment.
-Koordinasikan dengan semua stakeholder (Hotel Ops, PMS Team, Developer) untuk memastikan integrasi berjalan smooth.
+**💡 Tips:** Always perform testing in the staging environment before production deployment.
+Coordinate with all stakeholders (Hotel Ops, PMS Team, Developer) to ensure smooth integration.